 - Common Questions About Choosing Your Wedding Invitations

 It’s important to pick the right shape and size of invitation for your wedding well before you make it to the mailbox.
 Different sized and shaped cards not only differ in postage costs, but they also change the overall look and feel of your wedding stationary.
-We’ve broken down the different invite shapes and sizes for you below to help.
+We’ve broken down the best wedding invitation ideas for the different shapes and sizes that Shutterfly has to offer.

 - Tri Fold: Tri Fold invitations fold into thirds, accordion style.
-These styles often cost more than the standard invitation.
+These styles often cost more than the standard invitation but adds a touch of elegance to any wedding invitation.

 - Gate Fold: The two front folded halves open up to reveal the inside message in a gatefold.
-This style also often costs more than the standard invitation.
+This style also often costs more than the standard invitation and adds more space for you to add more details about your wedding.

 - Flat: A flat invitation is the standard, traditional style.
 There are no folds on the card, and therefore no additional costs.